From pig to panel

 Drawing on the mill

-The mill is a flywheel-driven lead mill from the early 1950s, rebuilt twice.
-Dies are swapped for each profile; for uncommon profiles I cut new dies from tool steel on a lathe across the yard.
-A good stick is drawn in a single continuous pass, trimmed, and set on the straightening bench still warm.
+The mill is a flywheel-driven lead mill from 1952, rebuilt twice — once in '97 by its previous owner, once in the winter of '19 with help from a retired pattern-maker.
+Dies are swapped for each profile; for uncommon profiles I cut new dies from O1 tool steel on the yard lathe.
+A good stick is drawn in a single continuous pass, trimmed at the crimping rollers, and set on the straightening bench still warm from the throat.

 04